Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Cancel an active downtime by ID' clearly states the action (cancel) and the resource (active downtime) with the method of identification (by ID).
-It effectively distinguishes this tool from sibling tools like 'create-downtime' and 'list-downtimes'.
+The description 'Cancel an active downtime by ID' uses a specific verb 'cancel' and clearly identifies the resource 'active downtime' and the identifier 'ID'.
+It effectively distinguishes this tool from sibling tools like 'create-downtime' and 'list-downtimes', which perform different operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.